frequently asked questions

 "What's the difference between a curly coat and a wavy coat?"

-A curly coat genetically has two copies of curl, just like a poodle.
+A curly coat genetically has two copies of the curl gene, just like a poodle.
 If you don't like the amount of curl or texture that a purebred poodle has, then a curly coat isn't for you.
-A wavy coat has one copy of curl, so their curls aren't as tight.
+A wavy coat has one copy of the curl gene, so their curls aren't as tight.
 You can see the difference in coats HERE.

 "Do your parent dogs have good temperaments?
 How do you choose your breeding dogs?"